GirishInTech/Full_Stack_EL/README.md

 6. **Search Teammates**
    - Go to `/search`
-   - Search by skills (e.g., "react")
+   - Search by skills (e.g., "react") or view all students
-   - View results

-7. **Invite Team Member**
-   - Open your team
-   - Invite another user by email
+   - Invite users directly from search results

+7. **Manage Invitations**
+   - Go to My Teams page
+   - View pending invitations
+   - Accept or decline invites

 8. **Test Chatbot**
    - Open any event